JonathanMasley/Embedded_Systems_ECE4380-5380/README.md

 * SCREAMING_SNAKE_CASE for macro and constant definitions.
 * snake_case occasionally for special cases or in use by the canned examples.

+*A more detailed code overview has yet to be implemented.*

 ## 5 Troubleshooting

+Only one recorded issue with the program as of 07/28/2025.
+Please create an issue on the repository if you encounter one.

+### 5.1 `udpEcho.c` Redundancy

+There exists a redundant check for malformed -voice packets in udpEcho.c that is no longer possible as the buffer has been debugged.
+See the repository's issues for more details.

+### 5.2 `runVoice(char *input);` and Unused Semaphores

+There is one unnecessary gateSwi inside the `runVoice(char *input);` function that resides in `src\infrastructure.c` and there are two unused semaphores inside `Global.Bios`.

 ## 6 Credits

+As mentioned above, special thanks to Brian Nutter, PhD at Texas Tech University's Electrical and Computer Engineering Department.
+Much of the code is referenced firectly from Dr. Brian Nutter's code.
+Mark Danemiller's repository, [Embedded-ECE4380-MSP432](https://github.com/MarkDannemiller/Embedded-ECE4380-MSP432/tree/main) was also used as a resource during the development of this program.
+AI platforms including ChatGPT and ClaudeAI were used during the development of this program (though largely for debugging purposes).
+Additional sources are indicated in the `src\c_header.c` file.